Useful Notes: Augusto Pinochet

 - Despotism Justifies the Means: As Pinochet's regime wore on, it became increasingly clear that what mattered to The Generalissimo was keeping himself in power, and little else.

 - Ultimately subverted, when upon losing referendum, simply restored democracy and retired.
 Rather than, for example, "miscount" votes.
 The only significant dictator who did this was Diocletian.

 - Disproportionate Retribution: Quite fond of this.

 - Draco in Leather Pants: Pinochet retains a strong base of support within Chile in the form of a Vocal Minority of right-wingers and militarists who insist that he did nothing wrong.
 Abroad anticommunist, right-leaning figures like Richard Nixon, Ronald Reagan, and Margaret Thatcher did their utmost to portray Pinochet as a defender of democracy who had acted to save his nation from Communism, even as he continued to ratchet up the bodycount.
 Thatcher in particular considered Pinochet a personal friend and did everything she could to ensure that he was never punished for his crimes.

-- The Dreaded: A feared figure on the Chilean left to this day (on the right he remains a hero to far too many).
+- The Dreaded: A hated figure on the Chilean people to this day (but among the right wing he remains a hero to far too many).

 - Even Evil Has Loved Ones: His wife and children who he does seem to have cared about deeply.

 - Evil Old Folks: Pinochet was already an old man when he seized power, and died an unrepentant bastard.